 When a grave is purchased, a Deed of Grant is bestowed on the Registered Grave Owner.
 This gives them the exclusive rights to the grave for 50 years.
 After this period of time is up, the Deed of Grant must be extended in order to continue ownership of the grave site.

-Usually only the person named on the Deed of Grant can erect memorials or headstones on a grave.
+Usually only the person named on the Deed of Grant has the permission to erect memorials or headstones on a grave.
 Nevertheless, there are some circumstances in which other people can become involved in the process.
 These include:

 Once the Deed of Grant for the exclusive right of burial has expired, it can usually be renewed, or extended by the grave owner for a fee.
 If it’s not extended, ownership returns to the council and no further burials can take place within the plot until it’s re-purchased.